m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

    an author will deviate from
    their usual use of words like
    "upon", "while", "enough", and "intended".
-   Although this length analysis has been useful for highlighting that focusing on a single word may be too simplistic to reach solid conclusions, this analysis, by itself, is probably less valuable than analysis 1 to 4.
+   This length analysis has been useful for highlighting that focusing on a single word may be too simplistic to reach solid conclusions and that data can tell many different stories.
+   However, this analysis, by itself, is probably less valuable than analysis 1 to 4.

 ## Conditional Formatting Analysis

  - *What do you notice about the green boxes?*

    Every green box corresponds to an essay credited to HAMILTON individually.

  - *What do you notice about the blue boxes?*

    There are blue boxes corresponding to essays written by MADISON with HAMILTON and there are blue boxes corresponding to "MADISON or HAMILTON" essays.
 However, there is not a single blue box corresponding to an essay credited to HAMILTON individually.